 This is the task for converting to mzXML:

 The task definitions are quite similar.
-You may see how a new task could be created from these to convert to another format that MSConvert supports, or to customise some other thing in the conversion process - see the MSConvert GUI for a full set of possible options.
+You can see how a new task can be created from these to convert to another format supported by MSConvert, or to customize some other thing in the conversion process.
+See the MSConvert GUI for a full set of options.

-Here are the links to get the task XML files, in case you do not want to create them yourselves or other reasons:
+Here are the links to the task XML files, in case you do not want to create them yourself (or other reasons):